zdzolton/changes-loader/README.md

 changes-loader
 ===
-Store CouchDB _changes handlers in your design docs and have Node.JS take care of the rest!
+Store CouchDB _changes handlers in your design docs and have Node.JS execute them.

 Setup dependencies
 ---